 Where can I get advice on trusts?

 You'll want to seek the advice of a lawyer or accountant with knowledge in this area.

-STEP (Formerly known as the Society of Trust and Estate Practioners) manages a database of people who can help with this.
+STEP (formerly known as the Society of Trust and Estate Practitioners) manages a database of people who can help with this.
 Visit its website for more information.

 What will a trust cost?